Norway Pay Transparency Reporting Law Guide

 No reporting is required for the biennial pay equity analysis, but this can be incorporated in the employer’s annual statement.

-Internal Disclosure
+Internal disclosure

 No internal disclosure is required; however, statements must be made available upon request to employees, their representatives, the Norwegian Anti-Discrimination Committee, the Equality and Discrimination Ombudsman, and researchers, if pay discrimination is alleged.

-Deadlines and Cadence
+Deadlines and cadence

 Cadence of reporting is annual for gender equality reports, and biannually for pay equity analyses.